webpy/webpy.github.com/tutorial3.md

 ## HTML in Python

 Until now your classes returned only simple strings.
 Let's add some HTML.
 This can be done directly from inside your `hello.py`.
-Replace your class `Hello` with this code:
+Replace your class `hello` with this code:

-    class Hello:
+    class hello:
         def GET(self):
             return """<html>
     <head>